MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy setting lets you configure whether to turn on sleeping tabs.
 Sleeping tabs reduces CPU, battery, and memory usage by putting idle background tabs to sleep.
-Google Chrome uses heuristics to avoid putting tabs to sleep that do useful work in the background, such as display notifications, play sound, and stream video.
+Microsoft Edge uses heuristics to avoid putting tabs to sleep that do useful work in the background, such as display notifications, play sound, and stream video.
 By default, sleeping tabs is turned on.

 Individual sites may be blocked from being put to sleep by configuring the policy [SleepingTabsBlockedForUrls](#sleepingtabsblockedforurls).